Inside: The cutest DIY Mini Letter Balloons!

 3. Cut to finish right outside the glue line.

-4. Spray paint the mini foil balloon to whatever color desired.
+4. Spray paint the DIY letter balloon to whatever color desired.

 PS.
 Pair the mini balloons with a miniature unicorn pinata – obviously!